echeran/smile-of-murugan/webbook/chapter03.md

 copyist or that of the original, and to what extent they differ.
 Textual criticism, as it is understood in the West, has not yet been adopted by the editors of Tamil classics.
-Even such an erudite scholar and editor as Dr. U. V. Swaminatha Aiyar, *clarum* et *venera-* bile *nomen* in the history of Tamil scholarship, did not strictly adhere to the principles of textual criticism.
+Even such an erudite scholar and editor as Dr. U. V. Swaminatha Aiyar, *clarum et venerabile nomen* in the history of Tamil scholarship, did not strictly adhere to the principles of textual criticism.
 We know almost nothing about the manuscript traditions of the poems and anthologies, there are almost no specialized dictionaries, indexes and